ogagaoghene/bookstore-react-redux/README.md

 # Bookstore

-> Adding reducers and actions to a simple Bookstore application written in React using redux for adding reducers and actions.
+> This is a simple bookstore project made following instructions while a student in Microverse.

 ## Built With